BASARANOMO/install-tensorflow-2.5.0-on-macos-m1-tutorial/README.md

-# Config Tensorflow 2.5.0 on Mac OS (Apple M1 Silicon) brief tutorial
+# Install Tensorflow 2.5.0 on Mac OS (Apple M1 Silicon): a Brief Tutorial

 ## Xcode and CLI Tools